By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on Norwich airport accident claims.

 - Could the accident have been avoided had the correct precautions been taken initially?

 - Was the victim injured as a result?

 If these basic factors can be proven, then you could be in a reasonable position to pursue a claim.
-There are, of course, additional aspects which will be taken into consideration, such as whether your claim is applicable within the relevant personal injury claims time limit.
+There are, of course, additional aspects that will be taken into consideration, such as whether your claim is applicable within the relevant personal injury claims time limit.
 However, your legal representative will explain this further when you come to begin your claim.

 In the sections to follow, we will look at some of the most common accident claims which many of our solicitors receive.
-Remember, if you find that your cannot apply your circumstances to those below then an advisor from our expert team will be more than happy to discuss your case with you.
+Remember, if you find that you cannot apply your circumstances to those below then an advisor from our expert team will be more than happy to discuss your case with you.

 Much like any other establishment, Norwich airport will owe a duty of care to those on-site at all times.
 This includes both passengers and staff members alike.
 For minimum standards to be met, there are various precautions and regulations which must be implemented by the airport.
 If these standards are not upheld or there is a breach in the duty of care owed, the airport could be held responsible for any unexpected suffering.

 One common safety procedure exercised by numerous airports is routine checks baggage checks and the restriction of certain items on aircrafts.
-This ensures that items which may be considered dangerous are removed to avoid any potential hazards.
+This ensures that items that may be considered dangerous are removed to avoid any potential hazards.
 For example, items restricted from air travel may include:

 - Gas Devices: Tear gas, gas cylinders, etc.

 - Acids: Corrosives, acids, alkalis or caustic soda.